dmo575/social_website/README.md

 - Separation of concerns: Interceptors are the conventional place for HTTP request/response modifications while AOP are saved for cross-cutting concerns; that is tasks that involve several unrealted instances, each performing some operation.
 - Ease of access: Interceptors make it really easy to access the HTTP req/res because they are intended to modify these things.
 They are even included in the servlet lifecycle.
 With AOP you do need to do some workaround to get to the servlets.
 - Readability: Even tho we can do these things in either place, the standard **seems** to be the one already explained, so going against it makes the code harder to understand.

+### Managing sessions (AOP, Interceptor handlers and @Schedule)

+The authentication process is organized in a way that allows me to have two threads handle the sessions table at the same time without them stepping onto  eachother's feet:

+- **Step 1: Client sends HTTP request.**
+- **Step 2: Authentication (Auth's AOP methods)**:
+    - Given the sessionId:
+        - **(A)** If the session exists in the database and it is not expired, allow the request to move to the next step.
+        - **(B)** If the session doesn't exist in the database or it is expired, deny access.

+- **Step 3: SessionInterceptor's preHandle method**:
+    - Given the sessionId:
+        - **(C)** If the session exists in the database (whether or not is expired), **attempt** to update it: We allow the request to move to the next step on success, deny access on failure.
+        - **(D)** If the session doesn't exist in the database anymore, deny access.

+- **Step 4: The HTTP request gets processed.**

+Those steps are carried over on that order in the main thread.

+The second thread runs a DELETE query on the session table every X time.
+A couple of things to notie about that:
+- MySQL may receive orders at the same time but it won't execute them at the same time, at least not orders that modify a specific record.
+Which means that the DELETE query might run just before or just after any of the main thread queries that modify the record.
+- When we run the DELETE query, that query has a conditional, only expired queries will get deleted.

+With that in mind, we consider these cases:

+- **Case 1 - session deleted/expired before Step 2**: At step 2, the client contains the sessionId of a record that has been deleted due to it being expired.
+Auth's AOP method will try to retrieve the session and will fail, denying access.

+- **Case 2 - session deleted/expired right after Step 2**: The session passes authentication (Step 2), but expires/removed shortly after.
+The SessionInterceptor's preHandle method (Step 3) then tries to again access the session.
+It find the session to be expired/deleted, so it denies access.

+- **Case 3 - session deleted before updating it**: The SessionInterceptor's preHandle method retrieves the session and it is not expired.
+It then prepares the new updated values for the session and sends out the update query.
+However, when running the update query, MySQL finds that the exception no longer exists due to the second thread deleting it just a moment ago.
+The update fails, and the access is denied.
+The reason this is possible is because we can check if an update affected any row at all, and conclude based on that.

+- **Case 4 - A delete query arrives just after updating the query**: No deletion will happen, because that deletion has a conditional within it that will fail if the session just got updated.

+Because we make sure to authenticate and update the session before processing the HTTP request, we can allow ourselves to let a session pass authentication and expire before we get a chance to update the session.